RomHackStudios/RomHackStudios.github.io/index.md

    - Bug Fixes and Improvements

 Pretty cool features!
 Make sure you thank **ThatSimpleDev** on the itch.io page.
 Couldn't have done it without them.

-> Where's the Indigo Disk Pokémon, you ask?
-> - Expect v1.0.9.9 with them, bug fixes, and improvements.
-(Might as well round it off with v1.0.9.9 before v1.1)

-*Make sure you **read everything**.

 ### Previous Releases